 It’s been like that month-after-month since I started investing a little time in Pinterest about a year ago (about three years later than I should have), except the random occasion when I have a big Facebook page share a post of mine and a get a lot of traffic (which is rare).

 Bear in mind, those stats don’t reflect the fact that I have put WAY more effort (and money) into growing my Facebook page, AND that still to this day I have about half the followers on Pinterest than I do on Facebook.
-I also share far more regularly on my Facebook page, and yet still generate less clicks.
+I also share far more regularly on my Facebook page, and yet still generate fewer clicks.

 So again, the results from Pinterest are disproportionately higher than those from Facebook when it comes to clicks.